What are the most spectacular roads in Tasmania?

-Ben Lomond Mountain is a peak with an elevation of 1,452m (4,763ft) above sea level, situated in the Launceston and North-east regions of Tasmania.
+Ben Lomond Mountain is a peak with an elevation of 1,452m (4,763ft) above sea level, located in the Launceston and North-east regions of Tasmania.
 The road to the summit, known for a series of sharp hairpin turns called Jacob’s Ladder, is one of the most hairpinned roads in the world.

 Mount Wellington is a high mountain peak at an elevation of 1,265m (4,150ft) above sea level, located in the southeast coastal region of Tasmania.
 It’s said to be the highest and busiest sealed alpine road in the country.